Pastoral Care Ministries

 Emmaus Ministry for Grieving Parents

 The Emmaus Grieving Parents Ministry support parents whose spiritual journey includes the death of a child.
-Each year a full-day retreat is offered by an experienced retreat team that includes friars and staff.
+We meet monthly from October – June in person and on zoom, and each year a full-day retreat is offered by a parent led retreat team, supported by the Friars and the entire staff of St. Patrick – St. Anthony Church.
 All who have suffered the loss of a child at any time – including prior to birth and many decades ago – are welcome.

 Parish Nurse Ministry